 ABSTRACT.
 We propose a new method for approximating the expected quadratic variation of an asset based on its option prices.
+The quadratic variation of an asset price is often regarded as a measure of its volatility, and its expected value under pricing measure can be understood as the market's expectation of future volatility.
 We utilize the relation between the asset variance and the Black-Scholes implied volatility surface, and discuss the merits of this new model-free approach compared to the CBOE procedure underlying the VIX index.
+The interpolation scheme for the volatility surface we introduce is designed to be consistent with arbitrage bounds.
 We show numerically under the Heston stochastic volatility model that this approach significantly reduces the approximation errors, and we further provide empirical evidence from the Nikkei 225 options that the new implied volatility index is more accurate in predicting future volatility.

-Key words: model-free implied volatility index; volatility forecasting; variance swaps JEL classification: C02
+Key words: model-free implied volatility index; volatility forecasting; volatility surface; variance swaps JEL classification: C02

-1. INTRODUCTION
+1. Introduction

 Market volatility is one of the most important ingredients in financial decision-making.
 Yet it is not a quantity directly observable in the market.
 One measure of market volatility is the options-implied expectation of the short-term quadratic variation of the market index.
-The VIX index disseminated by the Chicago Board Options Exchange (CBOE) is one such a measure calculated from the prices of the S&P 500 index options.
+The VIX index disseminated by the Chicago Board Options Exchange (CBOE) is one such measure calculated from the prices of the S&P 500 index options.
 This volatility index is model-free in the sense that it does not rely on a particular option pricing model such as the Black-Scholes model.
 Indeed, it approximates the risk-neutral expectations of the quadratic variations of the market index over a fixed expiration period based on their model-free link with the prices of the corresponding index options.
 The theory behind this link assumes, among other things, the existence of a continuum of options over an infinite range of strike prices.
 Thus, approximation errors would necessarily ensue in any attempt to quantify market volatility from the limited number of observable option prices.

 In order to reduce approximation errors, this paper proposes a new method based on a formula induced by the model-free link introduced in the context of pricing variance swaps.
-Given a continuous semimartingale S standing for an asset price process, we have
+Given a continuous